lillekat/lillekat.github.io/index.md

 However:

 - It’s more fun if you find some friends to team up with.
 Especially if you think of a good team name!
-- You should a computer for programming, and you’ll need pen and paper for problem solving and collaborative thinking.
+- You should bring a computer for programming, and you’ll need pen and paper for problem solving and collaborative thinking.
 - If you enjoy writing code together we can recommend looking into [Live Share](https://visualstudio.microsoft.com/services/live-share/).
 - If you’ve never done something like this before and want to get a feeling for the type of problems appearing at the events, you can try to solve some easy problems on Open Kattis, such as [hello](https://open.kattis.com/problems/hello), [babybites](https://open.kattis.com/problems/babybites), or [guess](https://open.kattis.com/problems/guess).
 This is particularly useful for learning how to read and write input and output.
 But don’t stress out over this beforehand – we’ll help during the event.